For the week of 9 September 2018

 In this series, we’ve talked about how vital it is to incorporate the ecstatic experience into the everyday, if both are to evolve.
 We’ve covered how the relationship with Spirit Guides must serve as inspiration for self-initiated exploration and healing.
 Allowing our own insight to guide us was a powerful topic, as were learning to call on the unnameable ally, and how western folks can better approach working with ancestors.
 In this instance, I’d like to explore how we connect with All Things through the body.

 There is an assumption that when we discuss anything spiritual, we’re automatically referring to something beyond the body layer.
 One of the greatest omissions of New Age “wisdom” has been that of the body.
 We’ve heralded amazing techniques that teach us to be more mindful and guide us down our spiritual paths,but the body as innately spiritual has been overlooked.We tend to separate approaches to wellbeing into Mind-Body-Soul, as if they are actually separate.
-We take care of the body (?), we feed it, we give it exercise, though we don’t generally hold the perspective that the body is spiritual.
+We take care of the body (?), we feed it, we give it exercise with amazon exercise balls, though we don’t generally hold the perspective that the body is spiritual.
 We consider it the vessel of what is spiritual.
 The thing that New Age dogma hasn’t thoroughly addressed is that the body is the constant through which we experience everything.
 Without its health, its neurotransmitters, its processing ability, what we intuit has no meaning, certainly no application.
 It’s more than the temple.

 Most of our mindfulness and ecstatic exercises to bolster the mind and soul lead us out of the body.
 And frankly, many masters of such techniques teach them as such, as if observing life beyond the body fixes everything.
 It most definitely can expand our understanding of a great many things, though unless we can ground that information back into the vessel housing us, unless we can interpret that ecstatic trip in a way that better grounds our physical reality, trance isn’t worth much.